 Can this be treated? and how soon can the nail recover?

 You can scrape it off but sealing the nail with a ceramic bit guarantees no re-emerging of the flaking (at least in my experience with clients at the salon).
-If you just buff off with a square buffer or sponge buffer, you will be etching the nail, and it will return.
+If you just buff off with a gritty sponge buffer or file, you will be etching the nail, and these flakes and ridges will return.

 You can also avoid this from happening by using gel color on the toenails.
-Leaving gel color on the toenails past 3 weeks did not cause that striation damage to my clients, especially when the gel color was removed with an efile.
+Leaving gel color on the toenails past 3 weeks did not cause that striation/ white spots damage to my clients, especially when the gel color was removed with an efile.

 Is this damage permanent?

-No, the damage you removed should not return significantly if you sealed the nail with a ceramic bit or 2-way shining buffer (if electric tools completely freak you out).
+No, the damage you removed should not return significantly if you sealed the nail with a ceramic bit or 4-way shining buffer (if electric tools completely freak you out).
 Keep the nails without nail color for a few days or even weeks just so that you can see for yourself the improvement.

 How to prevent these white spots on toenails from recurring?

-Be gentle to your toenails by not buffing or allowing your tech to buff your nails with gritty buffers or sanding bands.
+Be gentle to your toenails by not buffing or allowing your tech to rough prep your nails with gritty buffers, files, or sanding bands.
 Remove or refresh the nail polish every 3 weeks.
 (Old polish is what causes these white spots/marks, not new fresh coats of nail color).

 Please note… These blogs are copyrighted material and any use of this blog is not permitted without written concern first.
 Some of these blogs contain affiliate links that provide us with a small commission when qualifying purchases are made.
 Thank you for your support that helps us to continue creating valuable resources and content like this.